whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 The good news is this: it is possible to live without these troubles.

-In fact, it's not just possible to live in a society without discrimination, selfishness, child abuse, and pollution; for thousands of years this was the normal way for humans to live -- and in some places, it still is.
+In fact, it's not just possible to live in a society without discrimination, selfishness, child abuse, and pollution; for millions of years this was the normal way for humans to live -- and in some places, it still is.

 I'm not talking about a weird cult or tiny communities of saints.
 I'm talking about hundreds of millions of people living in a beautiful way over millennia, all around the world, with no police, prisons, poverty, abuse, or hatred.
 Nations where sharing is a normal way of life, neighbors deeply trust each other, leaders serve the people, and visitors are treated like family.